 Placemakr Premier SoBro

-For those who want the ultimate convenience of walking distance, Lori Hodge Houston had a great experience at Placemakr Premier SoBro.
-While she’s tried staying further out before, she found being nearby more convenient—especially since Uber can be unreliable on busy nights.
+For those prioritizing the ultimate convenience of walking distance, one guest had a fantastic stay at Placemakr Premier SoBro.
+Having tried options further out in the past, they found staying close by far more practical—especially since Uber can be hit-or-miss on busy nights.

 Comfort Inn on Demonbreun